AIfriendly/Eleven-labs-video-generator/docs/epics.md

 FR32: The system can output videos in additional formats (AVI, WebM)
 FR33: The system can maintain consistent video quality across output formats
 FR34: Users can specify output resolution settings
-FR35: The system can integrate with Eleven Labs API for TTS and image generation
+FR35: The system can integrate with Eleven Labs API for TTS and sound effects FR35.1: The system can integrate with Google Gemini Nano Banana (`gemini-2.5-flash-image`) for image generation FR35.2: [FUTURE SCOPE] The system can integrate with Eleven Labs API for image generation (when API becomes available)
 FR36: The system can integrate with Google Gemini API for script generation FR36.1: The system can integrate with multiple Gemini text generation models
 FR37: The system can provide real-time API usage monitoring during processing